aritchie/settings/readme.md

 ﻿#ACR Xplat Settings Plugin for Xamarin and Windows
-A cross platform settings plugin for Xamarin iOS/Android and Windows Phone 8.
+A cross platform settings plugin for Xamarin and Windows.
 Unlike other libraries in this category though, you can serialize just about anything.
-It also has a change event to monitor for changes from other places in your app.
+You can also monitor changes to the settings.

+To start, make sure you call Settings.Init() in your platform project

 ##To use, simply call: